THE RAMS HORN

-The Secret Garden surrounds the Studio Gallery.
-The spaces include a Meditation Labyrinth, and are ideal for quiet contemplation and rejuvenation, as well as magical music, fundraising, and art events.
+The Rams Horn Secret Tea Garden surrounds the TAJ ART INC Studio Gallery.
+The spaces include a Meditation Labyrinth, and are ideal for quiet contemplation and rejuvenation, as well as magical music, art events, fundraising for animal welfare, tea parties and weddings.
+The Rams Horn was a historic high class tea room with tables in the flower garden during the hot summer of 1934.
+The trees still provide shade for teatime.

 Golden Gates leading to the Secret Gardens and Meditation Labyrinth